jurusix/project/README.md

 - Dark mode (Purple & Green theme)
 - Loading bar (HttpClient request, routing) :star: [@ngx-loading-bar](https://github.com/aitboudad/ngx-loading-bar)

-## Development server
+## Development

+Download or clone a repository.
 Run `npm install` and `npm start` for a dev server.
 The app will automatically open in your default browser and reload if you change any of the source files.

 ## Build

 Run `npm run deploy` to build the PWA.
-The build artifacts will be stored in the `dist/pwa-template/` directory.

-## Build with the shell (SEO friendly)

-Run `npm run deploy-shell` to build the PWA with the shell.
 The build artifacts will be stored in the `dist/pwa-template/` directory.

 ## Demo